WHAT IS SCIENCE

 1. Science plays important roles in our daily life.
 Here are some examples:

 ii.
-Science also helps to understand our environment.
+Science also helps

-This helps us to improve the quality of our environment and conserve it for our future generation
+This helps us to improve the quality of our

 CAREERS IN SCIENCE

-1. Science offers various career opportunities according to ones area interest.
+1. Science offers various career opportunities according to one’s area interest.
 For example doctor, engineer, veterinarian, pharmacist, architect, chemist and computer programmer.

 2. Science is divided into a number of areas of study, namely